-I'm incredibly grateful to have been selected to be a part of this year's Widening the Lens scheme with Encounters Film Festival supported by ScreenSkills.
+In 202o I was grateful to have been a part of the Widening the Lens scheme with Encounters Film Festival supported by ScreenSkills.

 At the end of 2019 I was chosen (as a director-producer) to be one of four finalists in Audible's Audio Drama Production Competition with sound designer extraordinaire Paul Darling and had the pleasure of working with a great team at Audible's studios to produce a 21 minute audio drama that I'm incredibly proud of.
 Though we didn't win - missing out on a £5000 budget for our next production, the feedback we've received was fantastic.